-- Shopping center

-- Some site constraints
+- Shopping center Some site constraints

-- Active development

-- Utilities accessible

-- Includes part of Buena Vista Creek
+- Includes part of Buena

-- Active development Close to services and proposal on file transit
+- Active development proposal on file

-North County Plaza is conveniently located to major transportation corridors and transit.
+- Close to services and transit - North County Plaza is conveniently located to major transportation corridors and transit.
 It provides goods and services and is close to other shopping areas.
 It is proximate as well to open space in the form of Hosp Grove, Buena Vista Lagoon, and Buena Vista Creek.
-Environmental buffers and the flood zone along the creek impact or potentially impact the shopping center's developable area.
-A portion of the shopping center along Marron Road is also in a flood zone.
+Environmental buffers and the flood zone along the creek impact or potentially impact